bahmutov/all-logs/README.md

 - Read ["Capture all the logs"](https://glebbahmutov.com/blog/capture-all-the-logs/)
 - This module can be used very well with [@bahmutov/cy-api](https://github.com/bahmutov/cy-api) command for Cypress end-to-end API testing

+## Development

+### Renovate

+We are using RenovateBot to keep dependencies up to date.
+Find the settings in [renovate.json](renovate.json) file.
+Note that we ignore module `debug` since we are testing this module with older versions in subfolders.

 ### Small print

 Author: Gleb Bahmutov &lt;gleb.bahmutov@gmail.com&gt; &copy; 2019